MPHimperial/mphimperial.github.io/index.md

 9. Videos explaining basic concepts, plus a few comedy videos. [https://www.youtube.com/channel/UCzFWQHuAzQiFtAl5cNKCqQA](https://www.youtube.com/channel/UCzFWQHuAzQiFtAl5cNKCqQA).

-## Epidemiology term 1 reading list <a name="epi_advice"></a>

-It is fine to read this material when you start the course, but this is provided just in case you choose to prepare anyway.

-- **Basic Epidemiology** Bonita et al. **FREE of charge** from: [https://apps.who.int/iris/bitstream/handle/10665/43541/9241547073_eng.pdf?sequence=1](https://apps.who.int/iris/bitstream/handle/10665/43541/9241547073_eng.pdf?sequence=1)

-#### Recommended reading for term 1: **Oxford Handbook of Epidemiology for Clinicians.** Ward et al. [https://oxfordmedicine.com/view/10.1093/med/9780198529880.001.0001/med-9780198529880](https://oxfordmedicine.com/view/10.1093/med/9780198529880.001.0001/med-9780198529880) (available from Imperial College library once you start your studies)

-#### Other good introductory epidemiology books (available from Imperial College library once you start your studies)
-- **Epidemiology(Fifth edition.).** Szklo, M. and Nieto, F.J.
-(2014).
-Burlington, Massachusetts,Jones & Bartlett Learning (approx. £93).
-Available to purchase from: [https://blackwells.co.uk/bookshop/product/9781449604691?gclid=Cj0KCQjwwqXMBRCDARIsAD-AQ2g9wGEkLUMAkkoIY_FO62AVEVFj2neeE93lnZKq--zCsJF7IuAp65kaAgAKEALw_wcB](https://blackwells.co.uk/bookshop/product/9781449604691?gclid=Cj0KCQjwwqXMBRCDARIsAD-AQ2g9wGEkLUMAkkoIY_FO62AVEVFj2neeE93lnZKq--zCsJF7IuAp65kaAgAKEALw_wcB)
-- **Gordis Epidemiology.** Gordis, L. (2014).
-Philadelphia, PA: Elsevier Saunders (approx. £35).
-Available to purchase from: [https://www.uk.elsevierhealth.com/catalogsearch/result/?product_kind=5449&q=gordis+epidemiology](https://www.uk.elsevierhealth.com/catalogsearch/result/?product_kind=5449&q=gordis+epidemiology)
-- **Epidemiology: Beyond the Basics.** Ward H, Toledano M, Shaddick G, Davies B, Elliott P (2012) .
-Oxford University Press, Oxford UK.
-(Amazon price £26).
-- **Essential epidemiology: an introduction for students and health professionals.** Webb, P., Bain, C. and Page, A., 2016. .
-Cambridge University Press. [https://www.amazon.co.uk/Essential-Epidemiology-Introduction-Students-Professionals/dp/0521177316](https://www.amazon.co.uk/Essential-Epidemiology-Introduction-Students-Professionals/dp/0521177316)

 #### Acknowlegdements

-We would like to thank [Matt Whitaker](https://github.com/mathzero) for creating the first version of this page for the cohort of 2020-2021.
 The maintenance of this page is done by the Master of Public Health teaching team.
 For any questions regarding this page, please contact <sphteaching2@imperial.ac.uk>.
-Amended by Hilary Watt.
+Compiled by Hilary Watt and colleagues.